-- Are to be experienced real estate professional that are properly credentialed to appraise real estate in Nebraska and/or are experienced in real estate valuation issues.
+- Are to be experienced real estate professionals that are properly credentialed to appraise real estate in Nebraska and/or are experienced in real estate valuation issues.
 Preference will be given to referees that are familiar with the Lincoln and Lancaster County market. - All Referees will sign a contract with the Lancaster County Board of Equalization.
 A company that employs two or more appraisers that are hired as referees may contract all of their employees with a company contract.
 The terms of the Coordinator and Referee contracts are hereby made part of these procedures, and the Coordinator and Referees will serve as independent contractors for Lancaster County. - Referees are to be assigned protests based on their experience and knowledge.
-The Coordinator is to have the duty of assigning Referees, and developing and applying any policies related to Referee assignments. - The Coordinator and Referees shall coordinate with Lancaster County as much as possible to ensure corrections are made to records and to ensure value changes are consistent and equalized with other similar properties. - The Coordinator shall coordinate with Lancaster County in completing the protests and notifying the parties.
-However, the ultimate responsibility of documenting the protests and notifying the parties is with Lancaster County. - The Coordinator will be responsible for final review of consistency and reasonableness of all recommended values presented by the Referees.
-The final value recommended to the Lancaster County Board of Equalization will be that of the Referee Coordinator.
+The Coordinator(s) is to have the duty of assigning Referees, and developing and applying any policies related to Referee assignments. - The Coordinator(s) and Referees shall coordinate with Lancaster County as much as possible to ensure corrections are made to records and to ensure value changes are consistent and equalized with other similar properties. - The Coordinator(s) shall coordinate with Lancaster County in completing the protests and notifying the parties.
+However, the ultimate responsibility of documenting the protests and notifying the parties is with Lancaster County. - The Coordinator(s) will be responsible for final review of consistency and reasonableness of all recommended values presented by the Referees.
+The final value recommended to the Lancaster County-Board of Equalization will be that of the Referee Coordinators.

-- The Coordinator and Referees are responsible to the Board of Equalization for any additional valuation duties that the Board of Equalization may require. - The Referees and Coordinator, in coordinated effort with Lancaster County, shall keep daily log records of the hearings.
+- The Coordinator(s) and Referees are responsible to the Board of Equalization for any additional valuation duties that the Board of Equalization may require per the Coordinator and Referee contracts. - The Referees and Coordinator, in coordinated effort with Lancaster County, shall keep daily log records of the hearings.
 All of the hearings shall be recorded and the recording submitted to the County as soon as possible after the hearing.
-Lancaster County shall be responsible for maintenance, custody, and control of all records relating to the Board of Equalization at the conclusion of the referee system process. - The Referees and the Coordinator shall complete the forms as approved by the Coordinator and Board of Equalization.
+Lancaster County shall be responsible for maintenance, custody, and control of all records relating to the Board of Equalization at the conclusion of the referee system process. - The Referees and the Coordinator(s) shall complete the forms as approved by the Coordinator(s) and the Board of Equalization.
 The completed forms are necessary to form a completed file in the event the protest is appealed to the Tax Equalization and Review Commission.

-PLEASE NOTE: Nebraska Revised Statute §77-1315(2) requires that taxpayers be provided with notice of the taxable value of their property only if that value has changed from the preceding year.
-If a taxpayer appeals a value for one year and that appeal has not yet been resolved by March 1 of the following year, the value for the latter year will likely not have changed from that of the preceding year, and as a result the taxpayer will likely not receive a value notice for the latter year.
+PLEASE NOTE: Nebraska Revised Statute § 77-1315(2) requires that taxpayers be provided with notice of the taxable value of their property only if that value has changed from the preceding year.
+If a taxpayer appeals a value for one year and that appeal has not yet been resolved by March 1 of the following year, the value for the latter year will likely not have changed from that of the preceding year, and as a result the taxpayer will likely not have changed from the to the preceding year, and as a result the taxpayer will likely not receive a value notice for the latter year.
 In spite of that fact, and irrespective of the ultimate outcome of the original appeal, neither the County Board nor the Tax Equalization and Review Commission will have authority to reduce the value for the latter year unless a separate protest is filed for that year as well.